SaveryIV/SaveryIV.github.io/README.md

 # 📖 [Hello Microverse!] <a name="about-project"></a>

-**[Responsive Portfolio]** is a short project with the objective of start practicing the professional way to work with CSS and HTML in responsive design, using the basic structure, data query, flexbox and finally following a template in Figma.
+**[Responsive Portfolio]** is a short project with the objective of start practicing the professional way to work with CSS and HTML in responsive design, using the basic structure, data query, flexbox, CSS Grid and all following a template in Figma.

 ## 🛠 Built With <a name="built-with"></a>